How to Install Kodi on a Chromecast: Stream Kodi on Google’s Dongle

 - Leave the app open in the background and open your phone’s settings.

-Please note that many addons contain content that isn’t officially licensed and accessing such content could be illegal.
-It is the user’s responsibility to comply with all applicable laws in their country in regard to use.
-Dennis Publishing Ltd excludes all liability for such content.
-We do not condone and are not responsible for the infringement of any intellectual property or other third party rights and shall not be liable to any party as a result of any such content made available.
+Please note that many add-ons contain content that isn’t officially licensed, and accessing such content could be illegal.
+It is the user’s responsibility to comply with all applicable laws in their country regarding use.
+Alphr.com and Box 20 LLC exclude all liability for such content.
+We do not condone and are not responsible for infringing any intellectual property or other third-party rights.
+We shall not be liable to any party due to any such content made available.
 In short, if the content is free, but looks too good to be true, then it probably is.